Why won't my printer print this queue item? Using the queue inspector

 - Open the queue inspector

-- Compatibility reason: the printer's firmware can't run this file
+- The printer can't run this file type

 - Not a compatibility issue: the printer is out of the matching pool